caio-videmelo/webScraperSpiderBot/README.md

 ## Features

 - Scrapes quotes from multiple pages on Goodreads.
-- Exports the data into CSV, JSON and XML files for easy access and analysis.
+- Exports the data into CSV, JSON, XML and DB files for easy access and analysis.
 - Handles pagination automatically.

 ## Code Explanation